narwhalacademy/zebra-crossing/README.md

 - Because there was a dearth of guides/resources that filled the gap between really simple and really complex.
 - Because most of the guides tackling more complex setups don't take usability into account (poor usability → human error → security fail).

+## Who's this for?

+- Tech-savvy folks who feel like they've probably covered the basics but are not sure.
+- Folks who need to upgrade their digital security setup for personal/professional reasons and have read a few articles about it.

 ## About this guide

-- This is draft one!
+- This is draft two!
 I am very sleepy.
 - This guide is a living document – please feel free to submit a pull request and/or fork your own version of this guide.
 - This guide is mostly focused on personal digital security but will also cover aspects of protecting your privacy as they often go hand in hand.